Top 5 Most Gorgeous Lakes in the Dolomites!

 Lago di Misurina

-Top 5 Most Gorgeous Lakes in the Dolomites!
+Top 5 Most Gorgeous Lakes in the Dolomites

-Lago di Braies is essentially the #1 tourist attraction in the Dolomites ~ with good reason.
+Lago di Braies is the #1 tourist attraction in the Dolomites ~ with good reason.
 It’s ridiculously STUNNING.
 I visited in late October, when the leaves were changing colors, & let me tell you: that parking lot was PACKED!!
 Insiders tell me that it’s pretty much always busy here, year-round.
 So I’ve got two tips: 1) Bring cash for the parking lot, as they don’t accept credit cards, & 2) If you want shots without a ton of people, stay overnight at the only hotel on the lake: Hotel Lago di Braies.
-Waking up to that view at sunrise, with no one else there….SOOO worth it.

 Lago di Sorapis is the only lake on this list that requires a long hike to reach…but look at the pay-off!

-Top 5 Most Gorgeous Lakes in the Dolomites!
+Top 5 Most Gorgeous Lakes in the Dolomites

-Lago Dabbiaco can be visited in the same day as Lago di Braies ~ & it features a lovely, easy walk around the lake with spectacular views in all directions.
-The closest town is named after the lake, Dobbiaco Toblach, which has several restaurants & hotels…but I’d stay in the far more spectacular Cortina d’Ampezzo.
+Lago Dabbiaco can be visited in the same day as Lago di Braies ~ you can visit Dabbiaco after visiting Lago di Braies, on your way to Cortina.
+It features a lovely, easy walk around the lake with spectacular views in all directions.
+The closest town is named after the lake, Dobbiaco Toblach, which has several restaurants & hotels.

 Several hotels surround Lago di Misurina, & the scenery is jaw-dropping.